n8io/stripe-processor/README.md

 ## Getting started
 ### Deploy to Heroku
 1. [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
 1. Set the environment values in your new app's settings.
-All are listed in the ``.env.example` file.
-1. Restart the dyno.
+1. Done.

 OR